 2024.08: Aya Model wins Best Paper Award at ACL 2024.

-2024.08: Consent in Crisis covered by the NYT, 404 Media, Vox, and Yahoo!
+2024.08: Consent in Crisis accepted to NeurIPS 2024.
+Covered by the NYT, 404 Media, Vox, and Yahoo!
 Finance.

 2024.07: A Pretrainer’s Guide to Training Data wins Outstanding Paper Award at NAACL 2024.